huobei1997/huobei1997.github.io/content/blog/RNASeq_Pipeline/index.md

 This guide outlines a standard pipeline for RNA-seq data analysis, covering everything from upstream raw data processing in Linux to downstream statistical analysis and visualization in R.

-It specifically includes advanced tips for handling **viral infection samples** (e.g., Influenza), addressing the unique challenges of host-pathogen co-transcriptomics.

 ## Part 1: Upstream Analysis (Linux Environment)

 ### 1. Environment & Directory Structure